russellf9/factornine.co.uk/cv/builds/objective.md

 ## Objective

-To a valuable part of a team using cutting edge technology, utilising my current skills and extending them further.
-I have a passion for using the best parts of JavaScript with a love of functional programming.
+I'm currently looking for a new front-end role.
+I want to be part of a great team where I can bring my wealth of experience and continue my journey as a Software Engineer.